carlosms/code-annotation/CONTRIBUTING.md

 ## Development

-> Please note: you will need a .env file configured with working GitHub OAuth credentials to run the application in development mode.
+For convenience, you can configure a file with all the environment variables described in the [README](./README.md).
+To do so, copy `.env.tpl` to `.env`.

-> Please follow the [README Installation section](./README.md#installation) for instructions on how to do it.
+_Note_: you will need a `.env` file configured with working GitHub OAuth credentials to run the application in development mode.
+In order to be able to use this application while running the tool locally, make sure you use `http://127.0.0.1:8080/oauth-callback` as the "Authorization callback URL".
+Please follow the [README Installation section](./README.md#installation) for instructions on how to do it.

 ### Global dependencies